isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09j-duty-free-shop-scheme.md

 Once the application is successful, we will contact you to follow up on your application.

-If you require further assistance, please call 6251 3027 or email us at  [customs_schemes@customs.gov.sg](mailto:customs_schemes@customs.gov.sg).
+If you require further assistance, please email us at  [customs_schemes@customs.gov.sg](mailto:customs_schemes@customs.gov.sg).

+Alternatively, for urgent scheme-related matters, please contact us via out hotlines (8922 0485, 8922 5130 or 8779 0918) during out operating hours from 8am to 6pm, Mondays to Fridays, except on public holidays.
+Please note that the hotline (6251 3027) is temporarily not in use.

 ## Frequently Asked Questions (FAQs)